thomasvrgn/javaskript/README.md

 ### Prerequisites

-To install Quark, you will need:
+To install Javaskript, you will need:

 ```
 Node.JS > 13